 The escape is possible only if you give yourself the freedom to choose your own struggles and problems.
-And if you are Courageous enough to make the choice, the intensity of struggles & problems will cease to make any difference in your life.
+And if you are Courageous enough to make a choice, the intensity of struggles & problems will cease to make any difference in your life.

-To explain this behavioural correlation between (struggles & problems) and the nature of our struggles & problems, I have made an illustration by drawing fig: B, where the interaction between the two variables result in four quadrants.
+To explain this behavioral correlation between (struggles & problems) and the nature of our struggles & problems, I have made an illustration by drawing fig: B, where the interaction between the two variables result in four quadrants.
 Here the fault line dividing the nature of struggles & Problems into the category of (chosen and not chosen) end up coloring the entire box of satisfaction.

 Imagine that somebody puts a gun to your head and tells you that you have to run 26.2 miles in under five hours, or else he’ll kill you and your entire family.
 That would suck.

-Now imagine that you bought nice shoes and running gear, trained religiously for months, and completed your first marathon with all of your closest family and friends cheering you on at the finish line.
+Now imagine that you bought cute shoes and running gear, trained religiously for months, and completed your first marathon with all of your closest family and friends cheering you on at the finish line.
 That could potentially be one of the proudest moments of your life.

 Exact same 26.2 miles.
 Exact same person running them.
 Exact same pain coursing through your exact same legs.
 But when you chose it freely and prepared for it, it was a glorious and important milestone in your life.
 When it was forced upon you against your will, it was one of the most terrifying and painful experiences of your life.